obeli-sk/obelisk/README.md

 * Time traveling debugger for workflows, that works accross WASM deployments
 * Ability to hotfix a set of workflows, with an approval system when non determinism is detected
 * Trace strings to their origin accross workflows and activities
-* Webhook mappings: running a single function, translating between HTTP and WIT defined parameters and return value
+* Webhook endpoint mappings: running a single function, translating between HTTP and WIT defined parameters and return value
 * Distributed tracing context forwarding for outgoing HTTP as well as webhooks
 * Allow specifying permanent error variants in as annotations in WIT
 * Support for (distributed) sagas - define rollbacks on activities, call them on failed workflows